mist64/cbmbus_doc/6 JiffyDOS.md

 To indicate that this is an EOI event, that is, the regular end of the stream as opposed to an error event, the device has to pull CLK and hold it for 100 µs no later than 1100 µs after releasing CLK in the previous step.

-### Block Data
+### Byte Receive

-After the device has indicated that there is more data, the protocol goes into the "block data" phase.
+After the device has indicated that there is more data, the protocol goes into the "Byte Receive" phase.

 ![](docs/cbmbus/jiffydos-load-block-data.png =601x167)